shauv-k/Voice-Navigation-Robot/README.md

 To create a voice-controlled robot using ROS that can be controlled using voice commands to navigate and perform tasks.

+##Utilities

+ 1) Assistance for people with disabilities
+ 2) Home automation
+ 3) Entertainment and education
+ 4) Industrial applications

 ## Requirements

 * Ubuntu 20.04